Doctoral Internship in Health Service Psychology

 CHOOSING SUPERVISORS

 Evaluation and feedback are essential parts of the internship program.
-Through review of detailed feedback, interns are able to capitalize on the strengths that they bring to the program and further develop the areas that need more attention, all with the aim of helping interns to become highly competent professional psychologists.
+Through review of detailed feedback, interns can capitalize on the strengths that they bring to the program and further develop the areas that need more attention, all with the aim of helping interns to become highly competent professional psychologists.
 We are aware that it can feel stressful at times to be evaluated in so many areas by so many people.
-To that end, we work to make the evaluation process as transparent and constructive as possible, and emphasize that we are allies in the process of helping each intern to develop into a professional psychologist who functions highly effectively and in a manner congruent with the intern’s own style and preferences.
+To that end, we work to make the evaluation process as transparent and constructive as possible, and emphasize that we are allies in the process of helping each intern to develop into a professional psychologist who functions highly effectively and in a manner that is congruent with the intern’s own style and preferences.

 Evaluation Procedures